textlint/editor/packages/@textlint/config-loader/README.md

 # @textlint/config-loader

-Config loader for textlint. .textlintrc loader
+Config loader for textlint.
+It is `.textlintrc` loader

 ## Install